Seeed-Studio/MakerCamp/2024-01-MIT/Ganit/README.md

 <img src="pictures/G_2.jpeg" width="1000">

-The HCI Symposium includes multiple activities, including a poster & demo exchange, hackathon, lectures and sharing knowledge between students and industry partners.
-We had a chance to introduce each person’s research and explore other researchers from multiple universities.
-This experience was a great part of the journey in Shenzhen, as we got to know the partners, the technology and the people who work in related fields.
+The HCI Symposium featured various activities, such as a poster and demo exchange, a hackathon, lectures, and knowledge-sharing sessions between students and industry partners.
+We had the opportunity to present each person’s research and explore the work of researchers from multiple universities.
+This experience was a significant part of our journey in Shenzhen, allowing us to connect with partners, understand the technology, and engage with professionals in related fields.

-Held by the Southern University of Science and Technology, school of design - we were introduced to multiple departments and facilities around the university.
-We visited a few departments across the school, and enjoyed seeing multiple projects that used advanced technologies in robotics,3D printing and HCI.
+Hosted by the Southern University of Science and Technology, School of Design, we were introduced to multiple departments and facilities throughout the university.
+We visited several departments, witnessing diverse projects that utilized advanced technologies in robotics, 3D printing and get to know HCI groups across the school.

 <img src="pictures/G_3.jpeg" width="1000">

 ## Seeed Hackathon & Presentations

- Our collaboration with Seeed divided into several experiences.
-The first was a hackathon in which we were introduced to the Seeed’s XIAO-ESP32S3 and developed an ML integrated system and learned powerful techniques to use the board.
-After this session, we formed groups for the hackathon: Tech for good.
+The first involved a hackathon where we were introduced to Seeed’s XIAO-ESP32S3.
+During this event, we developed an ML-integrated system and acquired powerful techniques for utilizing the board.
+Following this session, we formed groups for the "Tech for Good" hackathon.

-My group uses wearable devices to detect color change through glove interaction.
-The project uses LEDs that connected to Xiao and can capture color change through imaging captured by the embedded camera.
-The project won the hackathon innovation award and was a very fun experience to work together on this wearable device.
+In my group, we utilized wearable devices to detect color changes through glove interaction.
+The project incorporated LEDs connected to the XIAO, capturing color changes through imaging taken by the embedded camera.
+Our project received the hackathon innovation award, making the collaborative experience of working on this wearable device both enjoyable and rewarding.

 <img src="pictures/G_4.jpg" width="1000">

 “HandSight” developed to present an interactive digital Gloves that Capture and Augment Colors through Touch.
-Group memebers: Derrek Chow, Ganit Goldstein, Hila Mor & Yue Yang.
+Group members: Derrek Chow, Ganit Goldstein, Hila Mor & Yue Yang.

 <img src="pictures/G_5.jpg" width="1000">